dsyer/azure-custom-handler/README.md

 (cd worker && ./mvnw clean install && compile.sh)
 ```

-Build a container as before and use thie `host.json`:
+Build a container as before and use this `host.json`:

 ```json
 {